-If we are old enough, we can think back to the time when emergency notifications at work were fire alarms, overhead speaker alerts, and possibly a phone call with an automated message.
+If those that are old enough, you probably remember a time when emergency notifications at work were fire alarms, overhead speaker alerts, and possibly a phone call with an automated message.
 These are also the days when most of us drove to work, stayed at the same desk at the same location for eight hours, then drove home.
-How many of us can say we follow this same nine to five, predictable schedule?
+How many of us still can say we follow this same nine to five, predictable schedule?

 The truth is, few of us work that way anymore.
 We are mobile.
 We work at the coffee shop, in the car, at the airport, from the hotel, in the office, and at home.
 We travel from facility to facility, client to client, office to office.
 Our mobile devices help us do more wherever we are.
 Of course, there are plenty of us who work in offices, factories, warehouses, and facilities.
 Lots of us still use desktop computers all day long while others rely on two-way radios.
 But the “norm” is no longer the norm.

 The point is we are highly diverse – in how we work, where we work, and the devices we use.
 All of this matters greatly when discerning how best to communicate with a broad range of employees, particularly during an emergency.
 A mass communication system, emergency alert system, or emergency communications system – whatever you want to call it – is meant to do one thing: connect the enterprise with their employees across multiple communication channels.